It's just not the same.

 He tried the same dodge that he attempted at Federal Court, nobody told him anything;

-n.b.
+He just realizes now, after a full lifetime dedicated to crime that he had a right to legal counsel all along?
+He seems a little slow.n.b.
 Mister KIPPAX has only within the last couple of days been apprised of relevant corroborating documents to support his allegations of complexity and rights therein

 Not Represented by Legal Counsel : History of Rights To Legal Counsel